 OK.
 You’ve got some jobs under your belt, and you still love it.
 You’ve done your research and built a network.
 Good for you, high five!
 Now it’s time to get organised and lay out a business plan.
 This guide to creating a business plan is a solid free resource to get you started.
 With a good plan, you can go from making extra cash off your passion to making an actual living.

 Business plans include countless spreadsheets, documents, brainstorms and research.
 Dropbox has many great tools to help you organise your initial ideas.
-It’s also collaborative, so you can share it with people to get their input.
+It's also collaborative, so you can share it with people to get their input.
+And if your business plan calls for funding, Dropbox DocSend lets you share it while getting page-by-page engagement tracking, so you can see which potential investors are ready for a follow-up call.
 Dropbox works with all your favourite software.
 You can store and easily preview versions of your logo designs with our Adobe integration and filter through all of your Excel accounting files with our Microsoft integration.

 5. Invest money and time.

 Never underestimate the value of your time.
 You may love making music, but you need more than passion if you want people to pay for it.
 Make sure you invest time into mastering your art.
 Also, never underestimate the value of professional-grade equipment.
 It isn’t cheap.
 But, if it saves you time and makes you money, it’s worth it.
 For example, if you’re a photographer, you’ll only get by for a short time without decent lights.
 While a basic lighting setup will cost some money up front, it will more than make up for the time you’d have otherwise spend retouching.

 Once you start making money, use it to reinvest in your business.
 Be smart and buy the things that will make you money and save you time.
 Also, never underestimate the importance of your digital presence.
 Investing in a service like Dropbox Pro can give your work that professional touch with tools that simplify file viewing, facilitate remote collaboration and allow for flexible workflow management.